jnear/cs3020-assignments/README.md

 brew install python@3.10
 ```

-## Creating the CS202 Environment
+## Creating the CS 3020 Environment

-Python version 3.10 is required for CS202 (to support pattern
+Python version 3.10 is required for CS 3020 (to support pattern
 matching).
-I recommend creating a fresh Conda environment for CS202,
+I recommend creating a fresh Conda environment for CS 3020,
 to ensure you have the right version of Python and the appropriate
 libraries.
 You can create the environment as follows:

 1. Open a terminal with Conda support.
 On Windows, launch "Anaconda
    Prompt"; on Linux or MacOS, launch a regular terminal.
-2. To create the environment, type: `conda create -n cs202 python=3.10`
+2. To create the environment, type: `conda create -n cs3020 python=3.10`
-3. To activate the environment, type `conda activate cs202`.
+3. To activate the environment, type `conda activate cs3020`.
 The
-   prompt's prefix should change from `(base)` to `(cs202)`.
+   prompt's prefix should change from `(base)` to `(cs3020)`.

 ## Installing the Support Code

-You can install the support code for CS202 using `pip`:
+You can install the support code for CS 3020 using `pip`:

 1. Open a terminal with Conda support (as above)
-2. Activate the Conda env: `conda activate cs202`
+2. Activate the Conda env: `conda activate cs3020`
-3. Install the code: `pip install git+https://github.com/jnear/cs202-assignments.git`
+3. Install the code: `pip install git+https://github.com/jnear/cs3020-assignments.git`

 Alternatively, if you have cloned the repository on your computer:

 1. Open a terminal with Conda support (as above)
-2. Activate the Conda env: `conda activate cs202`
+2. Activate the Conda env: `conda activate cs3020`
-3. Navigate to the `cs202-assignments` directory (e.g. using the `cd` command)
+3. Navigate to the `cs3020-assignments` directory (e.g. using the `cd` command)
 4. Install the code: `pip install .`

 ## Installing and Using PyCharm